handshake-trade/tss-ecdsa/benches/README.md

 # Benchmarks

 These benchmarks evaluate the keygen, aux-info, and pre-signing  protocols.
-We did not evaluate the signing step because it’s virtually instantaneous.
+We did not evaluate the signing protocol, in either its interactive or non-interactive form, because it’s usually fast.
 Each protocol was run 100 times using the criterion Rust package.

 The benchmarking software runs all parties serially; it randomly selects a party, processes any messages it has waiting, and repeats until the protocol is complete.
 The results reported try to capture per-party runtime: the total benchmark time divided by the number of parties.